Zenduty/docs/docs/Scout.md

 id: Scout
 title: Scout
 ---
-Scout continually tracks down N+1 database queries, sources of memory bloat, performance abnormalities, and mor To integrate Scout with Zenduty, complete the following steps:
+Scout continually tracks down N+1 database queries, sources of memory bloat, performance abnormalities, and more.
+To integrate Scout with Zenduty, complete the following steps:

 ## In Zenduty: